 RGE Murray Lectureship

-Microbiology in Canada received national attention recently when Professor Emeritus R.G.E.
+Microbiology in Canada received national attention when Professor Emeritus R.G.E.
 Murray, University of Western Ontario, was appointed as an officer of the Order of Canada.
 He was honoured for his lifetime contributions to the development of microbiology in Canada.